 That’s brilliant, well done!

-Firstly, make sure you have all the details of the best contact at the landmark in case you have any further questions.
-You can also approach keep the details on file for next year.
+Firstly, make sure you keep hold of the details of the contact at the landmark so that you can follow up with any questions.
+You can also keep their details on file for next year.

 There are various ways landmarks light up purple, whether it is covering their existing lights with purple filters or gels or sometimes it is as simple as setting a timer as it is part of their in-built lighting system.
 Lights can be hard to get to, so sometimes there are also maintenance costs involved aside from the cost of the filters/gels.